aarczynski/javamicroservicesdemo/README.md

 ![](./readme-assets/img/grafana-traces.png)

 ## Hints
 Adjust CPU limits in `docker-compose.yml` to avoid Gatling starvation by the load-tested Company App.
-Default configuration limits app to 3 cores + another 2 cores for its DB.
+Default configuration limits app-company to:
+* app-company-client: 2 cores.
+* app-company: 2 cores.
+* app-company DB: 2 cores.

 # Known issues
 * There are occasional 404s during load tests that should not happen as SQL file imported into DB is used to generate random requests.